 How long is .NET Core 3.1 supported?

 Until December 3, 2022.
 See .NET Core Support Policy.

 What are the impacts of service registry rarely unavailable?

-In some rarely happened scenario, you may see some errors like the following one from your application logs:
+In some rare scenarios, you may see errors like the following from your application logs:

 RetryableEurekaHttpClient: Request execution failure with status code 401; retrying on another server if available

 The Spring framework raises this issue at a low rate due to network instability or other network issues.
 There should be no impacts to the user experience.
 The Eureka client has both heartbeat and retry policy to take care of this problem.
 You can consider it a transient error and skip it safely.

 If you have further questions, see the Azure Spring Apps troubleshooting guide.